 Alaya holds a BA in Arabic and Islamic Studies from the University of Exeter and a degree in Political Science from the University of Nice Sophia-Antipolis in France.
 She obtained an MA in Gender Studies from SOAS in 2011 and has stayed on to pursue a PhD in the combined field of political science and gender studies, with particular reference to the representation of women and minority groups in the context of European politics.

 Alaya is also a freelance interpreter and translator, and is a Workshop Facilitator for EqualiTeach, a not-for-profit equality training and consultancy organisation.

-Title of thesis: Representational Dissonance: the inclusion of Muslim women in British local and national politics
+Title of thesis: Representational Dissonance: Intersectionality and the Body in Political Representation

 Edited Books or Journal Volumes/Book Chapters/Articles/Book Reviews